 Technologies, advanced materials, and augmented reality complete the physical-digital-physical cycle.
 Industry leaders have the opportunity to develop improved operational strategies and achieve key business objectives, empowered by enabling technologies that can be deployed at various points in the manufacturing value chain.
 In the following video, we can see the digital enablers of Industry 4.0.

-Take a step further to the networking effect with Digital Transformation!
+Take a step further with Digital Transformation!